artemplv/messenger-back/README.md

-# messenger-back
+# quickchat-api

-Backend for [Messenger Web App](https://github.com/artemplv/messenger-web-app).
+API server for [QuickChat AI](https://github.com/artemplv/QuickChat-AI).
 Please refer to its Readme for more details.

 Built with Express.
 Using Docker.